svlauer/example-sentences/README.md

 \begin{examples}
   \item This is an example.
   \item \begin{examples}
-          \item This is the first sub-example.
+          \item This a sub-example.
-          \item This is the second sub-example.
+          \item This is another sub-example.
         \end{examples}
 \end{examples}
 ```